Alabama: Bogue's Restaurant

-Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties like extra thin Swedish pancakes topped with Wisconsin butter and tart lingonberries with a side of Swedish meatballs.
-For something more savory, opt for another common Swedish dish, pyttipanna, a roast beef hash served with one over-hard egg and homemade pickled beets.
+Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties like extra thin Swedish pancakes topped with Wisconsin butter and tart berries with a side of Swedish meatballs.
+For something more savory, opt for another common Swedish dish, pyttipanna, a roast beef hash served with one over-easy egg and homemade pickled beets.

 If you're looking for a solid homestyle breakfast at an extremely reasonable price in Wyoming, Sherrie's Place is for you.
 The homey American restaurant is only open limited hours during the week and fills up quickly, but hearty portions of breakfast staple chicken-fried steak — beautifully mastered by owner Sherrie Lopez with extra-crunchy crust and a thick gravy loaded with breakfast sausage crumbles — keep regulars coming back for more.